HoerTech-gGmbH/openMHA/mha/tools/fitting/NAL-NL2/README.txt

 * Windows operating system
 * msys2:  https://www.msys2.org/
 * In msys2: packages "make" and "mingw32/mingw-w64-i686-gcc"
-* From NAL: files "NAL-NL2.lib" and NAL-NL2.dll
+* From NAL: files "NAL-NL2.lib" and "NAL-NL2.dll"

-To compile, add the NAL-NL2 files to this directory, start msys2 MinGW 32 bit terminal, and in this terminal change to this directory and invoke "make".
+To compile, add NAL-NL2.dll and NAL-NL2.lib files to this directory, start an msys2 MinGW 32 bit terminal, and in this terminal change to this directory and invoke "make".